uchiha11/course-feedback/README.md

 # course-feedback
 This is a course-feedback webpage .Initially the user logs in using their name and email and gives a feedback for each course they have taken.
+The feedback provided gets stored in a file.